attilammagyar/js80p/README.md

 ### Resizing the User Interface

-Drag and drop the bottom right corner of the window to resize the user interface.
+Drag the bottom right corner of the window to resize the user interface.

 <a href="#toc">Table of Contents</a>